rhiot/gitbook/gateway/camel_components/camel_gpsd_component.md

 ## URI format

-The default GPSD consumer is event driven, subscribing to *Time-Position-Velocity* reports and converting them to ClientGpsCoordinates for immediate consumption.
+The default GPSD consumer is event driven, subscribing to *Time-Position-Velocity* reports and converting them to `GpsCoordinates` for immediate consumption.
 This option offers up to date information, but requires more resources than the scheduled consumer or the producer.

 The Camel endpoint URI format for the GPSD consumer is as follows: